Would you like to download our mobile app from the App Store?Download

 The impact on share-based remuneration cannot be determined at this time but it may be the case that the government are already planning changes in this area.
 We were expecting that a consultation over the future of employee share schemes – such as the Enterprise Management Incentive (EMI) Scheme – would take place over the summer, but this did not happen.
 If the OTS are suggesting a major overhaul as to how share schemes are taxed on exit, this could have major implications as to the future of the EMI Scheme.

-Paul Twydell leads our Corporate Tax team and specialises in advising on the Enterprise Investment Scheme (EIS), employee share scheme matters such as the Enterprise Management Incentive (EMI) Scheme and also Research and Development tax relief.
+Paul Twydell is a corporate tax partner who specialises in advising on the Enterprise Investment Scheme (EIS), employee share scheme matters such as the Enterprise Management Incentive (EMI) Scheme and also Research and Development (R&D) tax relief.

-Anthony Rose is a Senior Tax Partner with a considerable amount of experience in advising on Private Client matters specifically relating to residence, domicile, estate planning and offshore and international tax planning.
+Anthony Rose is a tax partner who specialises in advising on private client matters specifically relating to residence, domicile, estate planning and offshore and international tax planning.